melissacabral/sublime-colors/README.md

-#Color Schemes
+#Melissa's Color Schemes
 The color scheme I use when demonstrating code: melissa WeaveDreamer

 ##Color Scheme Features
 * Optimized for PHP, HTML, CSS
-* Hilighted PHP blocks  (the default colorschemes do not do this)
+* Hilighted PHP blocks  (the default colorschemes do not all do this)

 #Tips for NEW Sublime Text 2 Users

+##Tutorials
+* Nettuts+ Tutorial by individual lessons http://net.tutsplus.com/articles/news/perfect-workflow-in-sublime-text-free-course/
+* Nettuts+ Tutorial all in one video (2 hour course) http://www.youtube.com/watch?v=TZ-bgcJ6fQo

 ##Must-Have Packages
 I Highly recommend all these 3rd party plugins!